sophiaIC/HolisticSpecifications/popl2022/response.md

 never returned to.
-I'm not sure if the necessity operators being second-class is actually the right choice, and especially at this point in the paper, where I as a reader don't yet fully understand them, this statement throws me off. **Julian: thoughts?**
+I'm not sure if the necessity operators being second-class is actually the right choice, and especially at this point in the paper, where I as a reader don't yet fully understand them, this statement throws me off. **Being second class allows us to develop a proof logic (line 103-104), while also being expressive enough: the Necessity language could encode all known Chainmail examples (line 118).
+We should discuss these two points together.**

 200: when you make an assumption like this one, please justify it to the reader rather than simply saying "Note \..."
-Especially for such an important assumption, as this one, it is unsatisfying as a reader to be left wondering why you have done this. **We refer the reviewer to G for our explanation of our choice around external method calls.**
+Especially for such an important assumption, as this one, it is unsatisfying as a reader to be left wondering why you have done this. **We refer the reviewer to O2.C: Clarity for our explanation of our choice around external method calls.**

 205: you refer to Mod1, Mod2, Mod3, etc. many times, but their names are